 We recommend you pre-register before attending a clinic to secure an appointment.
-All children aged under 16 attending our vaccination clinics must be accompanied by a parent or guardian.
+All children aged under 16 attending our vaccination clinic must be accompanied by a parent or guardian.

-Please note: Masks must be worn at our clinics.
+Please note: Masks must be worn at our clinic.
+Only our sensory clinic can cater to community members with a mask exemption.
 If you require assistance, please contact us ahead of your visit to discuss this requirement.
-Thank you for your cooperation
+Thank you for your cooperation.

 Sensory area at our clinic in Ringwood